 - I perceive no difficulty ; nor do I recall a time when I did perceive this supposed difficulty.

-- It's not that they're "considered" effective.
+- It's not that they're "considered" ineffective.
 They are, factually, necessarily and quite readily provably ineffectual. [↩]

 - This is not the matter.
 [Almost] nobody can be expected to make sense of their surroundings and general context in anything like an actionable timeframe anymore.
 Complexity explosion driven by cognitive developments coupled with utility dilution (through machine-driven efficiency increases) has resulted in a 90%+ supernumerary species -- there's literally no reason for most people to even be here. [↩]

 - Rather, "we" in the sense of not-me need "your parents" (though the "girlfriend" readily qualifies) to underwrite the very expensive attempt of pretending to keep up with me.

 In subsidiary : yes, the female tendency towards magic thinking is very much not driven by the female's own laziness/stupidity/anything else ; but entirely driven by the batshit insane burdens her owner is putting on her -- through the unlikely avenue of not loading her properly. [↩]

 - And by Psychiatry he means "psychiatry". [↩]

 - No, actually, the "benefits" won't last.
 Already the "benefit" of being part of the great Inca's empire are chiefly poor-er nutrition than the world average.
 While the victims may defend their victimization furiously, nevertheless nobody actually benefits from participating in any USG-run scheme today, nor has for many, many years. [↩]